pixelmatix/smartmatrix-docs/SmartMatrix/docs/shieldref.md

 > ![SmartMatrix SD Shield](photos/sdv3isometric.jpg)
 > SmartMatrix SD Shield V3 - Photo courtesy Adafruit

 [SmartMatrix SD V3](shield-sdv2.html) adds buffers on all the signals going to the panel for better compatibility with some panels that require 5V signals.
+It's sold through [Adafruit](https://www.adafruit.com/products/1902).

 [SmartMatrix SD V2](shield-sdv2.html) is the version included in the [SmartMatrix Bundle](fullbundle.html), and was previously available in our Tindie store.